Formylhydrazine

 Formylhydrazine is a chemical compound with the molecular formula CH4N2O and it has a mass of 60 g/mol.
 It is also known as formic acid hydrazide, hydrazinecarboxaldehyde, formohydrazide, or formic hydrazide.
-It is the simplest to call it hydrazide.
+It is one of the simplest compounds in the hydrazide class.
 Formylhydrazine can act as a bidentate ligand with cobalt, zinc, or cadmium.

+This is also an isomer of urea in the sense of which the hydrogen atom on the amine group has transferred to the carbonyl group.